 After a long day of hard work, a cosy night tucked in watching telly with your favourite snacks or enjoying a delicious feast is simply comfort for the soul.
 The only problem is that it can be really hard to stick with your health and fitness regime – who wants to get up for that HIIT class after a late night sipping mulled wine?
 Who wants to order the grain bowl when there’s a hearty pasta on offer?
 We don’t blame you.

-If you’ve been indulging in the fun a little too much lately, don’t sweat it.
-These five tips will make keeping the extra pounds at bay easy:
+If you’ve been indulging in the cosy delights a little too much lately, don’t sweat it.
+These five tips will make it easy to keep that extra padding at bay:

 1) Increase your protein

 High protein foods keep you feeling full for longer and they also lead to faster fat loss because they take more energy to digest than carbs or fat.
 Also, when paired with strength or weight training, high protein foods will help you build muscle which helps your body burn more fat, even when you’re not exercising.
-Increase your protein by adding more lean meat, eggs, and fish into your diet.
-Or, opt for plant proteins like chia, lentils or quinoa.
+Increase your protein by adding more plant proteins into your daily diet like chia, lentils or quinoa.

 Make it your mission to have at least seven hours of sleep, every night.
 When we don’t sleep enough, our bodies produce more cortisol – which is a stress hormone that causes our bodies to store fat.
 Lack of sleep is also linked to higher BMIs and reduced muscle recovery and growth.
 If you’re struggling to get seven uninterrupted hours, try limiting your alcohol and caffeine consumption – these can wreak havoc with the quality of your sleep.
 Or, try setting a pre-bed ritual to help you wind down: ban screen time after 9pm, dim your lights, and try listening to a relaxation podcast.